 Managing Your Account

 It is not sufficient to simply understand the concepts of financial literacy.
-You need to learn how to put this knowledge to use with the ability to budget finances, borrow funds effectively, avoid identify theft, repay loans, and invest.
+You need to learn how to put this knowledge to use with the ability to create a budget, borrow funds effectively, avoid identity theft, repay loans, and invest.
 Take an active role in enhancing your financial education and this education should start while you are in school.
-You can “start smart” by:
+Start smart by:

-1. “Liking” our PLU Financial Aid Page on Facebook https://www.facebook.com/PLUFinancialAid.
-This is not an attempt to get more “likes”.
-Our Facebook page will post notifications of important information (including new scholarships), upcoming deadline dates, workshop opportunities and links to necessary forms and partner organizations with financial aid and financial literacy information that may affect you.
+By Liking our PLU Student Financial Services Facebook page you will get important notifications and important information, like new scholarships, upcoming deadline dates, workshop opportunities and links to necessary forms and partner organizations with financial aid and financial literacy information the may affect you.

 - 360financialliteracy.org, brought to you by the American Institute of of CPAs.
 This site allows you to explore the 360 degrees of financial literacy life stages, from “tweeners”, college students, couples, to retirees.
 It includes planners, calculators, and the option to submit your own questions to “Ask the Money Dr.”